rive-app/rive-ios/README.md

 ## Via Pods

-To insatll our pod, simply add the following to [cocoapods](https://cocoapods.org/) and run `pod install`.
+To install our pod, simply add the following to [cocoapods](https://cocoapods.org/) and run `pod install`.

 ```ruby
 pod 'RiveRuntime'